rafmando/all4_clone/README.md

 # ALL4

 ### `About`
 A clone of the all4 website using React.
 I have only created a category section (for now) to showcase the use of redux-toolkit & react-router.
-(NOT COMPLETE and NO TESTS)
+(NOT COMPLETE)

 <img src="public/images/desktopView.png">